 1. Shopify vs Squarespace

-Apart from that, when speaking of affordability, hand-down Squarespace is the clear winner, with its highest plan costing $49 per month if billed annually and $65 per month if billed monthly.
+Apart from that, when speaking of affordability, hands-down Squarespace is the clear winner, with its highest plan costing $49 per month if billed annually and $65 per month if billed monthly.
 This is way less than Shopify.
 Furthermore, with our Squarespace promo code, you can save additional on your plan or opt for a Squarespace free trial!

 Check out Shopify vs Squarespace for more details and insights about how they compare against each other.